How to Get the Current Date and Time in SQL Server

 SELECT

-To view the list of supported time zones in SQL Server, run:
+To view the list of supported time zones in SQL Server, run the following code:

 SELECT